Self-Reflection Techniques That Actually Change Your Life

 Dealing with Uncomfortable Truths

 Self-reflection might uncover truths that are hard to accept.
 Building resilience in these moments involves three key steps.
 First, practice self-compassion to treat yourself with kindness.
-Second, seek support from trusted individuals who can provide perspective and encouragement.
-Take actionable steps to address these truths constructively.

 • Acceptance: Embrace these truths as part of growth.
 Acknowledging them is the first step toward change.